Medicare Updates for 2016

-- March 6, noon, Community Hospital South, Education Center
+- November 6, noon, Community Hospital South, Education Center

-- March 11, noon, Community Hospital North, 7250 Professional Bldg, 3rd floor multi-service room
+- November 11, noon, Community Hospital North, 7250 Professional Bldg, 3rd floor multi-service room

 Bigger, better, and lunch included thanks to our 2015 Gathering Point Sponsors: American Senior Communities, Miller’s Senior Living, Triology Health Services, Kindred Healthcare and CarDon & Associates.
 Gathering Point serves as a time where Touchpoint Members can relax and enjoy an afternoon of food, fellowship, fun and education.
 This monthly event is open to Touchpoint members, hospital volunteers, hospital auxiliary board members and others interested in meeting new people.
 Gathering Point will now provide lunch at the beginning of each social/educational event followed by the presentation of the month!
 Space is limited and registration two days prior to event is now required to reserve your spot.